MaruanBO/MaruanBH/README.md

 All data is exposed through the Web API to facilitate testing purposes, including the following endpoints:

+- **Create Account**: Endpoint to create a new account associated with a customer.
+- **Get Account Details**: Endpoint to retrieve account details, including information about transactions, balance and associated customer.
 - **Create Customer**: Endpoint to create a new customer in the system.
 - **Get Customer**: Endpoint to retrieve customer details.
 This is provided for demonstration and user experience purposes.
-- **Create Account**: Endpoint to create a new account associated with a customer.
-- **Get Account Details**: Endpoint to retrieve account details, including information about transactions and balance.

 ## Setup and Running the Application